joeclark-phd/databasebook-postgres/manuscript/chapter03.md

     SELECT * FROM players JOIN teams ON players.team_id != teams.id;

-In relational algebra notation this is {$$}players \join _{teamid \neq id} teams{/$$}.
+In relational algebra notation this is {$$}players \join _{teamid id} teams{/$$}.
 Such a join is generally going to be quite expensive in computational terms because the database engine must perform a *nested loop*: for each row of the "players" table it must loop through the entire "teams" table to find relevant rows.

 ### Extensions to the relational toolkit